KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

 @TabNavigator {

     @Tab("KeyboardTextField") {
-        The ``KeyboardTextField`` component wraps a native text field and can be used for single-line text inputs.
+        The ``KeyboardTextField`` component wraps a native text field and can be used for single-line text input inside a keyboard extension.
     }

     @Tab("KeyboardTextView") {
-        The ``KeyboardTextView`` component wraps a native text view and can be used for multi-line text inputs.
+        The ``KeyboardTextView`` component wraps a native text view and can be used for multi-line text input inside a keyboard extension.
     }
 }

-Note that you can use ``KeyboardTextField`` for both single- & multi-line text inputs in later versions of iOS. ``KeyboardTextView`` will be deprecated in a future version of KeyboardKit.

 Both views support `@FocusState`, and have a custom ``SwiftUI/View/focused(_:doneButton:)`` view modifier that lets you provide a custom done button that slides in when the view is focused, and can be tapped to end editing: